CRP SAFE – Bigger and Better for Oklahoma Landowners

 Overall, enrolled producers receive 10-15 years of annual rental payments and up to 50% cost-share for practice establishment, including planting native grassland vegetation.
 Nearly every western Oklahoma county is included in the SAFE Area, with some eastern Oklahoma counties also included (see map above).
 Your local USDA field office (found at https://farmers.gov/service-locator) can provide further information about CRP SAFE and other program opportunities that benefit wildlife.
-In addition, information about the benefits of CRP SAFE for wildlife is available here.
+In addition, information about the benefits of CRP SAFE for wildlife is available by visiting here.

 To enroll, landowners or operators may visit or call their local Farm Service Agency office in order to determine if their land qualifies for this CRP practice.
 Contact numbers for the counties involved in the eligible SAFE for practice CP38E are available at https://offices.sc.egov.usda.gov/locator/app

 Farm the best, CRP the rest!